Launching new

 • If a professional softbox is available, placing it at an angle may produce a nice effect, whereby light is dispersed in graduation.

 If a client provides a reference image, try to set up your lighting to replicate that.
 Resulting exposition is vital when setting up flat-lay product photography lighting.
-To ensure the image is not overexposed or underexposed, it's good to make 2 test images with a color passport.
+To ensure the image is not overexposed or underexposed, it's good to make 2 test images.
 The first image of the darkest item in the series needs to be taken with a color passport showing a grey card and the second test image is for the lightest item with a color passport showing a spread with a color bar.
+This way, you may achieve better results at the very beginning, so there is no need to reshoot afterwards.

-This is exactly the equipment we use for our professional flat lay product photography, but you can certainly find cheaper as well as more expensive alternatives.
+This is a good starter pack of equipment for professional flat lay product photography, but you can certainly find cheaper as well as more expensive alternatives, even available for beginners.

 • Flat lay table ~ $500